Adas Bil Hamoud – Lemony Lentil Soup

 3 firm, waxy potatoes, such as desiree, peeled and cut into 4cm pieces (650g-700g net weight)

-400g Silverbeet or rainbow chard, leaves and stalks separated, then roughly sliced
+400g Silverbeet or rainbow chard or kale, leaves and stalks separated, then roughly sliced

 1 litre vegetable stock (or chicken or beef, if you prefer)